Is DMD Hereditary? 6 Facts About Genetic Testing

 1. Genetic Testing Helps Diagnose DMD

 Genetic testing is the best way to diagnose DMD.
-It provides clear information about a child’s health and helps you understand which treatments may improve symptoms.
-Genetic testing is typically paired with other tests that can help your doctor understand whether your child’s muscles or nerves are working properly.
+A genetic diagnosis provides clear information about a child’s health and helps you understand which treatments may improve symptoms.
+Genetic testing is typically paired with other tests that can help your doctor understand whether your child’s muscles and nerves are working properly.

-Your child’s doctor may recommend genetic testing if your child displays initial symptoms of DMD, such as:
+Your child’s health care provider may recommend genetic testing if your child shows initial symptoms of DMD, such as:

 • Muscle weakness that seems to be getting worse